 EXAM PROCEDURE OVERVIEW

-All students entering the Ph.D. program must take the Research Aptitude Examination at the first available opportunity.
-Normally, for students entering in the Fall semester, this would be the January prior to the second semester, and for students entering in Spring, the March of the first semester.
+All students with a degree in Engineering entering the Ph.D. program must take the Research Aptitude Examination at the first available opportunity.
+Normally, for students entering in the Fall semester, this would be the January prior to the second semester; for students entering in Spring, the May/June exam date is required.

 At the time the examination is offered, 3 exam questions will be posted on the Department's website and/or sent by e-mail to the students who have signed up for the exam.
 The examination may include additional information for problem clarification.
 The 3 questions will be chosen to provide a sufficiently wide range of topics.
 Some past RAEs are available as an example of previous questions: